svenstaro/site24x7_exporter/README.md

 ## Usage in Prometheus

 Make sure to not poll this too often as site24x7 has API usage limits per day.
+The limit seems to be around 70000 per day so polling every 5 seconds should be safe.